 With completion of its Phase 2A expansion in 2012, Karaikal Port currently has five berths with a total capacity of 28 million tonnes per annum (mtpa).
 The port's coal facility, which initially had a capacity of 3 mtpa was fully mechanized in June 2012, raising the port's overall capacity from 21 to 28 metric tons per annum (mtpa) and increasing coal processing capacity to 10 mtpa.
 The port's two coal berths (Berths 3 and 4) are 15.5 meters deep and capable of accommodating capesize vessels.

-The port's proposed Phase 2B expansion, scheduled for completion between 2015 and 2017, would add four additional berths with a combined capacity of 19 mtpa, bringing the port's total capacity up to 47 mtpa.
+The port's proposed Phase 2B expansion, scheduled for completion in 2018, would add four additional berths with a combined capacity of 19 mtpa, bringing the port's total capacity up to 47 mtpa.
 Expansion would include an additional 10 mtpa for coal, bringing the port's total coal capacity to 20 mtpa.

 February 2015 Coal handling update